 Chicago Cubs: HURRY: Limited edition Pat Hughes World Series bobblehead unveiled

-MILWAUKEE, Wi. – This morning, the National Bobblehead Hall of Fame and Museum unveiled an officially licensed, limited edition bobblehead featuring Pat Hughes, which plays his historic radio call of the final out in Game 7 of the 2016 World Series.
-The bobblehead, which is the first of Hughes, features the Cubs broadcaster at an announcer’s desk holding a microphone.
-With the push of a button, the bobblehead plays Pat’s legendary call from the historic November 2nd evening in Cleveland when the Cubs became World Series Champions for the first time in 108 years.
+MILWAUKEE, Wi., November 1, 2019 – This morning, the National Bobblehead Hall of Fame and Museum unveiled a third and final version of the officially licensed, limited edition bobblehead featuring Pat Hughes, which plays his historic radio call of the final out in Game 7 of the 2016 World Series.
+The bobblehead features the Cubs broadcaster at an announcer’s desk holding a microphone.
+With the push of a button, the bobblehead plays Pat’s legendary call from the historic November evening in Cleveland when the Cubs became World Series Champions for the first time in 108 years.

 ** Support CubsHQ!
 CLICK HERE to Get Your Pat Hughes World Series Final Out Talking Bobblehead Today **

 The first edition, which sold out the day it was released, featured Pat in a blue shirt, while the second version featured Pat in a red shirt.
 This version features Pat in a black shirt with palm trees, which is the shirt that he was wearing during Game 7.
 In addition, the third version also features a replica of the Game 7 scorecard on the top of the desk.